EnterpriseDB/repmgr/README.rst

 Supported Releases
 ------------------

-repmgr works with PostgreSQL versions 9.0 and superior.
+repmgr works with PostgreSQL versions 9.0 and later.

 There are currently no incompatibilities when upgrading repmgr from 9.0 to 9.1, so your 9.0 configuration will work with 9.1